jwbartel/VirtualToolkit/README.md

 Installation Instructions
 -------------------------------

 The project comes with both eclipse project files, and ant build files.
 Simply linking or copying the aforementioned jar files into the VirtualToolkit/Virtual Tollkit/libs directory is sufficient for eclipse and ant to pick up the dependencies, and compile.

-For eclipse, simply import both of the projects, and as long as you properly link or copy the jars into the libs directory, it should build just fine.
+For eclipse, after you've linked/copied the jars, simply import both of the projects.
+Right click on Virtual Toolkit select build path --> configure buildpath --> Libraries --> Add Jars, and select the jars/links from the libs folder.

 Instructions for ant (after copying/linking the jars) are given below.

 Building the Virtual Toolkit:
 <pre>